Tempest Statement of Purpose

 ANTIRACISM & ABOLITION

 We are antiracists and abolitionists.
 The US working class has moved most forcefully and consistently when it has confronted racism, in particular anti-Black racism.
 We take this lesson seriously and prioritize antiracist struggle even when it is unpopular or appears to detract from broader ‘class-wide’ interests.
 If the socialist movement does not center the primacy of anti-oppression inside the working class, in all its diversity, it is not going to be effective.
 The George Floyd uprising was an important reminder of the power of Black-led resistance and how forcefully it can assert itself as a political actor, demonstrating the absolute necessity of systemic transformation.
-We see the anti-racist rebellion that took place this summer as the most important development of the current radicalization.
+We see the anti-racist rebellion that took place in the summer of 2020 as the most important development of the current radicalization.
 Even with a movement still in development, its potential should not be underestimated.

 Crucial to the politics of abolition is the recognition that the state under capitalism is a means of violent repression wielded to ensure the domination of the ruling class.
 In the U.S., prisons and police are indispensable tools of racist oppression.
 As socialists, we fight for the full abolition of the cops, the courts, the prisons, and the capitalist state.